Video-Analysis-System/vas-research/object-detection/seminars/README.md

 # List of papers to choose for seminars
 This is an initial list of recommended papers that we can choose for our presentation.
 As our knowledge and skills grow, we'll surely make changes to this list.
 Please, feel free to add your favourite papers to this collection so that we'll have many more interesting papers to learn from.

+TODO: Create a new table with 2 columns

 | Papers                                                                         | Code                                                                           | Presenters |
 | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------ | ---------- |
 | Focal Loss for Dense Object Detection                                          | https://paperswithcode.com/paper/focal-loss-for-dense-object-detection         | Duong      |